 PPS.
 Check out iCAN (Illinois Computing Accelerator for Non-Specialists), a 1-year program for non-computing college graduates.
 A bridge to a career in tech or grad studies.
-Applications for our 4th cohort are open now! http://cs.illinois.edu/ican Subject: RE: Proposal to transform the CS Department into a School of Computing and Data Science From: "Johnson, Rodney W" <rwjohn@illinois.edu> Date: 2/20/24, 9:26 AM To: "Amato, Nancy" <namato@illinois.edu> CC: "Dilger, Anna Carol" <adilger2@illinois.edu>
+Applications for our 4th cohort are open now! http://cs.illinois.edu/ican

+From: "Johnson, Rodney W" <rwjohn@illinois.edu>

+To: "Amato, Nancy" <namato@illinois.edu> CC: "Dilger, Anna Carol" <adilger2@illinois.edu>

-Dear Nancy, Thank you for the update on the plan to transform the Department of Computer Science into the School of Computing and Data Science.
+Thank you for the update on the plan to transform the Department of Computer Science into the School of Computing and Data Science.
 I understand this change will not affect the CS+ANSC program.
 Sincerely,

-Rodney W. Johnson Professor and Head, Department of Animal Sciences University of Illinois at Urbana-Champaign
+Rodney W. Johnson

+Professor and Head, Department of Animal Sciences University of Illinois at Urbana-Champaign